 Learn more about eloping at Priest Lake!

-Activity Recommendations: Hiking, boating, swimming, 4x4ing, snowmobiling, kayaking, paddleboarding, backpacking.
+Activity Recommendations: Hiking, boating, picnicking, swimming, 4x4ing, snowmobiling, kayaking, paddleboarding, backpacking.

 Craters of the Moon National Monument